Army.mil Editor's Note: This story contains descriptions of sexual assault that some may find disturbing.

 “It was like, ‘I came here to do a job; let me do my job,’” she said. “‘Do not stick me in a training room.
 Do not stick me in a shop office.
 Look, you see me coming in and getting down and dirty in freaking coveralls and steel toe boots.’”

 Although the accolades and respect preceded her, Jansen held on to humility.
-She became hungrier to improve, wanting to know more about the equipment, about other field artillery pieces, about related military occupational specialties.
+She still wanted to improve, to know more about the equipment, about other field artillery pieces, about related military occupational specialties.
 In those respects, Jensen was a godsend.

 “I call him ‘Cousin’ Jensen (the two are not related),” said Jansen of her mentor.
 “He took me under his wing and was like, ‘You look like you have something to say.
 Well, come here; let me teach you the ropes.
 Let me show you. ….’
-He pretty much taught me everything about the Paladin that was not taught in AIT.”
+He pretty much taught me everything about the Paladin that was not taught in [advanced individual training].”

 The Paladin M109 is the principal field artillery weapon for Army divisions.
 It is a self-propelled armament system featuring a 155mm howitzer cannon.